unrealwork/atsd-use-cases/how-to/database/historize/README.md

 | eBank       | 920    | 2018-04-18T09:16:25Z |
 ```

-The orders received during the last hour can be selected by adding a time condition.
+Select the orders received during the last hour by adding a time condition.

 ```sql
 SELECT * FROM daily_orders